 But you should care about it.
 Cryptocurrencies have the potential to remold the entire world, including the surf industry.
 Blockchain technology could allow us to tear the whole thing down and rebuild it in our own image, in a way that benefits all of us.

 Let’s start with Crypto 101, as far as possible in non-endemic, non-techy terms.
 I know you’re the Thinking Surfer n all, but some of this can get quite weedy.
 If you’re wondering what qualifies me to offer cryptocurrency advice free of charge then the answer is, honestly, not much.
 As is the way with emerging technologies, there are no current experts.
 But I have spent an aggregate of 500+ hours deeply researching cryptocurrencies.
 There is nothing stopping you from learning and investing as I have.
+A good place to start is this tutorial on how to buy bitcoin with paypal.
+Loads of people don’t know how to get started and so this a good thing to learn right away.

 Cryptocurrency is a libertarian dream.
 It’s all there for you right now.
 I believe that its adoption will have a truly mindblowing impact on society.
 As such, I’ve taken the liberty of distilling my learnings and applying them to something I love: surfing.